-Program Delivery Components
+Program Delívery Components

-Fort Payne High School's counseling and guidance program will ensure that every student has multiple opportunities to acquire competencies in the three domains of Academic Development, Career Development, and Personal/Social Development.
-A combination of the four program delivery components (School Guidance Curriculum, Individual Student Planning, Responsive Services, and System Support) should be utilized in assisting student to achieve these competencies.
-(See Figure 1, page 10.)
+Wills Valley Elementary School's comprehensive school counseling and guidance program will ensure that every student has multiple opportunities to acquire competencies in the three domains of Academic Development, Career Development, and Personal/Social Development.
+A combination of the four program delivery components (School Guidance Curriculum, Individual Student Planning, Responsive Services, and System Support) should be utilized in assisting students to achieve these competencies.